This lab assignment asks you to implement a library for so-called turtle

 and the other running q

 parallel.
-In your textual interface you should preferably show which
+In your textual interface you should show which actions occur

 Questions: What happens after a parallel composition finishes?
 Is your